Ulrich Andreas Vogt

-Ulrich Andreas Vogt (born 6 August 1952) is a German businessman, director of the Vogt-Gruppe.
+Ulrich Andreas Vogt (born 6 August 1952) is a German businessman who was director of the Vogt-Gruppe.
 He was a tenor at the Opernhaus Dortmund and founding director of the Konzerthaus Dortmund.

 Born in Dortmund, Vogt studied at the conservatory piano and violin, planning to become to be a musician.
 When his father died in 1974, he took over managing the family's service business.
 He studied business and simultaneously voice with Elisabeth Grümmer.
 From 1979 he was a tenor at the Opernhaus Dortmund, then under the direction of Hans Wallat.

-In 1984 he retired as a singer to concentrate on the business Vogt-Gruppe for Facility management.
+In 1984, he retired as a singer to concentrate on the business Vogt-Gruppe for Facility management.
 He promoted the building of the Konzerthaus Dortmund.
-From 1998 he was director of the Dortmunder Konzerthaus GmbH, building began in 2000, and the house was opened in 2002.
+From 1998, he was director of the Dortmunder Konzerthaus GmbH, building began in 2000, and the house was opened in 2002.